 Tinnitus can be experienced in one or both ears.
 It can make different sounds and can vary in intensity.
 Tinnitus can be brought on by many different causes including dental trauma, loud music, TMJ (jaw problems), long-term work stress, trauma or anxiety.
 Tinnitus is much more widespread than generally known with around 25% of Americans and around 17 to 20 % of Australians, suffering from it.

 Tinnitus is considered a Nervous disorder but has eluded medical treatment and scientific understanding so far.
 Initially, sufferers consult an Ear Nose and Throat (ENT) specialist, audiologist and/or a neurologist, in the majority of cases (80%) no known cause is found.
 If nothing specific is found, then perhaps initially medication is prescribed but thankfully more and more mindfulness meditation as a complementary therapy.
-Sufferers are often told that not much can be done, to shift their focus, mask the sound and at best the brain will adapt and learn to live with it.
+Sufferers are often told by their doctors that not much can be done, to shift their focus, unscramble that picture, mask the sound and at best the brain will adapt and learn to live with it.
 However, Craniosacral Therapy can bring great relief.

-Craniosacral Therapy could provide help in resting the brain, the nerves and working mechanically around the auditory tube structures.
+Craniosacral Therapy can provide help in resting the brain, the nerves and working mechanically around the auditory tube structures.
 Craniosacral Therapy views Tinnitus as a signal where the adrenal flight and fight response seems to be manifested through the auditory system as noise in the ears, leaving a certain hyper vigilance, keeping the brain active.
 In my personal Craniosacral practice, Tinnitus clients, describe their ringing as: cicadas, kettle boiling, a high pitched dog whistle, the pinging of a microwave, humming of a fridge or as a high frequency.
 Often, but not always clients symptoms appeared in or around a major event in their life as a one-off or related to an echo of a past difficult experience.
 This can be explained by the fact that the brain continually scans our inner and outer world for threats.
 When any treats are detected the stress response automatically fires up.
 As you go through life the brain acquires expectations based on your experience and in particular negative one’s.
 When situations occur that are even remotely similar, the brain automatically applies its expectations to them, if it expects pain or loss or even just the treat of these, it pulses fear signals, creating hyper vigilance, keeping the brain active (Buddha's Brain-2009).
 Most of the time these seems to happen subconsciously as people are not aware of how their bodies respond in their day to day life, to stress or threats and how this can manifest as ringing in the brain.

 A new study at the University of Illinois (July 2017) seems to validate this.
 Using functional MRI, this new study found that tinnitus is in the hearer's head - in the brain.
 They found that chronic tinnitus is associated with changes in certain networks in the brain.
 A tinnitus patients brain seems to be not truly at rest even when they are resting, as the brain stays more alert.
 This could also explain why sufferers feel tired more often.